daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 Recall that we created two summaries for each user that were _mutually exclusive_.
-To compute an initial set of candidates for a given query user, we searched the Chroma _collection_ with their **partner preferences summary** and specified a hard filter based on the user's partner preferences gender and sexuality _metadata_.
+To compute an initial set of candidates for a given query user, we searched the Chroma _collection_ with their **partner preferences summary** and specified a hard filter based on their partner preferences gender and sexuality _metadata_.
 Under the hood, Chroma executes a similarity / distance lookup on the embedded query text and returns the closest `n_results` or neighbors sorted by ascending distance.
 Choosing a distance metric and an appropriate value for the number of neighbors are hyperparameters which can be tuned